Thousands of people take the plunge every year and transform their dusty, barely-used garages into beautiful living spaces.

-The living space that your neighbor wants is called an accessory dwelling unit, and it will include a kitchen, bathroom, and separate entrance, and available space for parking.
+The living space that your neighbor wants is called an accessory dwelling unit, and it will include a kitchen, bathroom, separate entrance, and available space for parking.
 Once you’ve made your final decision about the type of apartment that you want, you’ll need to speak with an architect to bring your vision to life.
-Your builder will introduce you to an architect who has proven experience with your type of project.
+Your builder will introduce you to an architect with proven experience with your type of project.

 Your architect will discuss your requirements and evaluate your garage space.
-Some things that will impact the design for the space include its structural condition, zoning laws, electric service, sewage, and septic if applicable.
+Some things that will impact the design of the space include its structural condition, zoning laws, electric service, sewage, and septic if applicable.

 We get email inquiries from prospective customers all the time, asking us to give quick ballpark estimates for home additions and even new home builds.
-People ask for these numbers off the cuff, as if they were asking for a quote for an appliance.
-The problem is, there is not a one size fits all formula for home remodeling.
+People ask for these numbers off the cuff as if they were asking for a quote for an appliance.
+The problem is, that there is not a one size fits all formula for home remodeling.
 There are too many factors at play to give quick quotes without understanding the full scope of the project.